Departmental Council of Ain

 The Departmental Council of Ain (Conseil départemental de l'Ain, Consèly Dèpartamentâla de En) is the deliberative assembly of the Ain department in the region of Auvergne-Rhône-Alpes.
-It consists of 46 members (general councilors) from 23 cantons and its headquarters are in Bourg-en-Bresse, capital of the department.
+It consists of 46 members (departmental councilors) from 23 cantons and its headquarters are in Bourg-en-Bresse, capital of the department.

 The president of the departmental council is Jean Deguerry.

 Vice-Presidents

 The president of the departmental council is assisted by 11 vice-presidents chosen from among the departmental advisers.
 Each of them has a delegation of authority.

 Budget

 In 2021, the departmental council of Ain had a budget of 618.2 million euros compared to 572 million euros in 2015.